 RHUNHATTAN: A Tale of Two Islands explores a pivotal moment during the birth of globalization when the Dutch and the British were locked in a stalemate during the Spice Wars.
 In 1667, the two countries “exchanged” Manhattan for Rhun, a nutmeg-rich island in present-day Indonesia’s Banda Island Archipelago, thereby leaving the Dutch with a monopoly over the lucrative nutmeg trade.
 For both the Bandanese and the Lenape people (Native peoples of Manhattan), the consequences were devastating as both suffered massacres and forced removal from their homelands.
 This exchange set in motion an unstoppable wave of colonization and inequalities that continue to shape our present.

 This project will explore the intertwined fates spun from globalization’s wheel of fortune through an interactive VR experience.
-In Spring 2017, we will begin filming in the Banda Islands and New York.
-We are working with WondaVR, Autopano, After Effects, Unity 3D, HTC Vive as well as Samsung GearVR.
+In Spring 2017, we filmed in the Banda Islands and are now filming in New York.
+We are working with WondaVR, Autopano, Adobe Photoshop, Premiere, After Effects, Mettle plugin and Samsung GearVR.
 The project will integrate 360-degree videos and 2D videos into a 360-degree environment built from a montage of archival imagery (eg. 17th century maps, engravings and treaties) to resuscitate history.
 We will include oral history testimonies as well as aerial views of the islands.
 We have connected with extensive research sources such as native culture bearers, scholars, activists, artists and ecologists to create a historically palpable and ethically accountable digital storytelling project.

 This screenshot is from the first chapter of Rhunhattan: A Tale of Two Islands which shows the numerous diamond-shaped Dutch forts built by the Dutch East and West India Companies across the world.
 The viewer can focus on a certain area of the 360-degree environment to trigger a “gazing interaction” that would activate Fort Amsterdam and Fort Nassau in order launch the VR experience and 360-degree video content.